Ernest Augustus, King of Hanover, Duke of Cumberland

 Ernest Augustus in an 1823 miniature based on an 1802 portrait by William Beechey.
 The facial damage from war wounds can be seen; Credit – Wikipedia

-While on a visit to his maternal uncle Karl II, Duke of Mecklenburg-Strelitz in 1813, Ernest fell in love with his first cousin Frederica of Mecklenburg-Strelitz.
+While visiting his maternal uncle Karl II, Duke of Mecklenburg-Strelitz in 1813, Ernest fell in love with his first cousin Frederica of Mecklenburg-Strelitz.
 Frederica was the daughter of his mother’s brother Karl II, Duke of Mecklenburg-Strelitz and his first wife, Frederica of Hesse-Darmstadt.
 Ernest’s cousin Frederica had a bit of a history that disturbed Ernest’s mother, Queen Charlotte.
 In 1793, Frederica married Prince Ludwig Karl of Prussia, the second son of King Friedrich Wilhelm II of Prussia.
 The marriage was unhappy, but the couple had three children.
 Three years after the marriage, Ludwig Karl died from diphtheria.

 In 1797, Frederica and Ernest’s younger brother Prince Adolphus, Duke of Cambridge became unofficially engaged.
 It is unclear whether Frederica jilted Adolphus or if King George III, under pressure from Queen Charlotte, refused to consent to the marriage.
 In 1798, Frederica became pregnant and the father was Prince Friedrich Wilhelm of Solms-Braunfels.
-The couple married in order to avoid a scandal, and two months later, Frederica gave birth to a daughter who lived only eight months.
+The couple married to avoid a scandal, and two months later, Frederica gave birth to a daughter who lived only eight months.
 Frederica and her second husband had five more children who survived to adulthood.
 Friedrich Wilhelm was an alcoholic and had to quit the military for health reasons.
 He lost his income and even his brother advised Frederica to divorce.
 She was initially against it, but when she met Ernest in 1813, she too wanted the divorce.
 Before the divorce could be arranged, Friedrich Wilhelm died in April 1814.
 For some, Friedrich Wilhelm’s death was a little too convenient, and they suspected that Frederica had poisoned him.

 Frederica of Mecklenburg-Strelitz in 1796 by Johann Friedrich August Tischbein; Credit – Wikipedia

-Ernest’s eldest brother George, Prince of Wales had become Prince Regent in 1811 due to the incapacitation of King George III, and so he gave his official permission for the marriage.
-Ernest and Frederica became engaged in August of 1814.
+Ernest’s eldest brother George, Prince of Wales had become Prince Regent in 1811 due to King George III’s incapacitation, so he gave his official permission for the marriage.
+Ernest and Frederica became engaged in August 1814.
 They were married on May 29, 1815, at the Palace of Neustrelitz.
 The British Privy Council recommended that a second marriage be performed when the couple arrived in England because any children born of the marriage could eventually be close to the succession.
-Ernest arrived back in England in June to make plans for the second marriage without Frederica, having left her in Neustrelitz.
+Ernest arrived in England in June to make plans for the second marriage without Frederica, having left her in Neustrelitz.
 Shortly after his arrival, Ernest received a letter from his mother, Queen Charlotte.
 The queen regretted that she must refuse to receive Frederica because it was known in England that Frederica had broken her engagement with Adolphus and, to quote the queen, ” the unfavorable impression which the knowledge of those circumstances had made here.”
 Of course, Ernest was shocked that his mother would do this, but things got worse.
 Queen Charlotte warned the rest of the family that she would be severely displeased if they received Frederica.

 Nevertheless, Ernest returned to Neustrelitz to escort Frederica to England, where the second wedding ceremony was held on August 29, 1815, at Carlton House in London, England, the Prince Regent’s residence.
-Ernest’s sisters felt that they could not defy their mother, but his elder brothers George, Frederick, William, and Edward attended the ceremony.
-Ernest and Frederica had one son and two stillborn daughters:
+Ernest’s sisters decided they could not defy their mother, but his elder brothers George, Frederick, William, and Edward attended the ceremony.

 Ernest and Frederica’s son, Prince George of Cumberland at birth, was born amidst the race for an heir to the British throne in the third generation.
 The death of Princess Charlotte of Wales in childbirth in 1817 left King George III without any legitimate grandchildren.
 Prince George was born three days after the birth of the eventual heir, Alexandrina Victoria (Queen Victoria), who was ahead of her cousin in the succession by being the child of King George III’s fourth son, Prince Edward, Duke of Kent.
-After Queen Victoria’s accession to the throne in 1837, Ernest and his son George remained first and second in the line of succession to the British throne until Queen Victoria’s first child was born.
+After Queen Victoria acceded to the throne in 1837, Ernest and his son George remained first and second in the line of succession to the British throne until Queen Victoria’s first child was born.
 Today their descendant Ernst August V, Prince of Hanover is the senior male-line descendant of King George III and the Head of the House of Hanover.

 When King Ernest Augustus of Hanover (Ernst August in German) arrived in his kingdom on June 28, 1837, he was greeted by booming cannons, church bells ringing, and cheering people who were glad to have their king in his kingdom after years of rule by viceroys.
 However, Ernest soon proved unpopular with his anti-liberal style of government.
-In November of 1837, Ernest issued a patent declaring the 1833 liberal constitution void and restoring the more conservative 1819 constitution.
+In November 1837, Ernest issued a patent declaring the 1833 liberal constitution void and restoring the more conservative 1819 constitution.
 This patent required all officeholders, including professors at the University of Göttingen, to take an oath of allegiance to the King.
 Seven professors, called the Göttingen Seven, including the two Brothers Grimm, Jacob and Wilhelm, refused to take the oath and encouraged others to protest against the King’s patent.
 Since they did not take the oath, the Göttingen Seven lost their positions, and the King expelled the three most responsible (including Jacob Grimm) from Hanover.

 Queen Frederica died after a short illness on June 29, 1841, at the age of 63.
 Ernest commissioned the architect Georg Ludwig Friedrich Laves to build a mausoleum for his wife and himself.
 The mausoleum was built from 1842 – 1847 in the garden of the chapel at Schloss Herrenhausen, which was destroyed during World War II.
 A decision to rebuild the palace was made in 2007, and reconstruction was completed in 2013.
 Today the mausoleum is in the Berggarten, part of the Herrenhausen Gardens.